SimonYFR/TVA/README.md

 - `fes` : a vector containing the names of the fixed effect columns in your dataframe (equal to `c()` by default, should be left empty if there are no fixed effects).
 - `w` : the name of the weight column (`NULL` by default, should be left `NULL` if  there are no weights).

+Each arm must be a type of intervention, and the values in the column gives the dosage of this intervention for each observation.
+If in your settup, some combinations of interventions are impossible, the program will understand that from your data and will never create such combinations.

+For example if you want to test drugs effects to fight a virus, assume you have 3 drugs : `D1`, `D2` and `D3`, with 2 dosage intensities by drug. `D1` is compatible with any other drugs but taking `D2` and `D3` at the same time is very dangerous, that's why you never want to allow a unique policy to be `(?,1,1)`, because it would kill the patient.
+It can also be some very complex combinations that are impossible, for example `(1,2,0)` and `(1,2,2)` are possible, but `(1,2,1)` is not.
+In any case, if your observations do not include any forbidden combinations, the programm will understand your exclusions and automatically ignore any unique policy that never exists in your data.

 ### Other arguments

 Other arguments can be asked for some functions of the package: